Municipal socialism: In the United Kingdom

 The term municipal socialism has been used to describe the local government-led social reform developed in the United Kingdom.
 This includes the reforms initiated by Joseph Chamberlain as mayor of Birmingham between 1873 and 1875.
 These reforms included rendering gas and water supplies public services, controlled by the government, clearing slums and the introduction of a city park system.
 Chamberlain's approach was also described as "gas and water socialism".
 Chamberlain's reforms were influential on Beatrice Webb, one of the leaders of the Fabian movement.

 Beatrice Webb's husband, Sidney Webb, wrote in Socialism in England, published in the 1890s:

 It is not only in matters of sanitation that this 'Municipal Socialism' is progressing.
 Nearly half the consumers of the Kingdom already consume gas made by themselves as citizens collectively, in 168 different localities, as many as 14 local authorities obtained the power to borrow money to engage in the gas industry in a single year.
 Water supply is rapidly coming to be universally a matter of public provision, no fewer than 71 separate governing bodies obtaining loans for this purpose in the year 1885-86 alone.
 The prevailing tendency is for the municipalities to absorb also the tramway industry, 31 localities already owning their own lines, comprising a quarter of the mileage in the Kingdom.

 The Fabians were influential in the London County Council and London School Board, as well as in some other local authorities, through the newly formed Labour Party.
 A more radical expression of the municipal socialist movement was Poplarism in Poplar, east London, led by George Lansbury.

+It was during the late 19th Century that British socialism began to make headway in local government.
+In 1889 the Progressive Party composed of Fabians and British Liberals took control of London County Council at the first elections held there.
+This was the first council to have substantial socialist influence, and carried out a programme of municipalisation, while constructing some of the first social housing in England and increasing public spending on services such as the London Fire Brigade.
+In addition, fair wages contracts and minimum wage rates were introduced, the number of parks and public baths were increased, London's sewerage system was improved, roads were widened and paved, and the Blackwall Tunnel, linking the Isle of Dogs with Greenwich, was opened in 1897.